ISSN 0204-2061 | eISSN 2345-0053

 Charges.
 The journal does not charge article processing charges or submission charges.

 Indexed in.
-Scopus (2018), Book History Online (BHO), EBSCO Electronic Journals Service, Library, Information Science and Technology Abstracts (LISTA), Modern Language Association International Bibliography, Elektronische Zeitschriftenbibliothek (EZB): Electronic Journals Library, Ulrich’s Web, Lituanistika, Google Scholar, China Knowledge Resource Integrated Database, DOAJ.
+Scopus (2018), Book History Online (BHO), EBSCO Electronic Journals Service, Library, Information Science and Technology Abstracts (LISTA), Modern Language Association International Bibliography, Elektronische Zeitschriftenbibliothek (EZB): Electronic Journals Library, Ulrich’s Web, Lituanistika, China Knowledge Resource Integrated Database, DOAJ.